Patient education: Infertility treatment with gonadotropins (Beyond the Basics)

 TESTING FOR PREGNANCY AFTER INFERTILITY TREATMENT

-Blood testing — Approximately two weeks after IUI or intercourse, a blood or urine test for pregnancy (called hCG) can be done.
+Blood testing — Approximately two weeks after intrauterine insemination (IUI) or intercourse, a blood or urine test for pregnancy (called human chorionic gonadotropin [hCG]) can be done.
 Home urine pregnancy testing is not as sensitive for detecting an early pregnancy as blood testing.

-- If the first blood hCG level is <5 IU/L, the woman is not pregnant.
+●If the first blood hCG level is <5 international units/L, the woman is not pregnant.

-- If the first hCG level is >10 IU/L, the test is usually repeated 48 hours later to confirm that the levels are increasing.
+●If the first hCG level is >10 international units/L, the test is usually repeated 48 hours later to confirm that the levels are increasing.
 The hCG level should double every 29 to 53 hours during the first 30 days.

 Pregnancy care — In most cases, prenatal care begins at 6 to 10 weeks of pregnancy.
 At this time, the woman will begin to see her clinician or nurse on a regular basis.
 These visits allow the provider to monitor the woman and baby's health and to answer any questions.